 Wonder why local newscasts seem fixated on crime, traffic, weather and health warnings?
 That's why viewers go there.

 Cable TV channels draw the most people looking for foreign news, politics, social issues and business stories.

 Readers prefer newspapers — online or in print — for local news, stories about schools and education, and arts and culture coverage.
 Among news sources, newspapers have the widest range of topics that attract a significant number of people.

 Americans most often turn to specialty media these days for their sports, entertainment news, and science and technology coverage.
 When a natural disaster strikes, they turn on the TV.

-"People of all generations are picking and choosing the media that fit their needs at the moment and the story they're trying to follow," said Rosenstiel.
+"People of all generations are picking and choosing the media that fit their needs at the moment and the story they're trying to follow," Rosenstiel said.

 "Consumers are becoming more in control," he said, "and not simply reacting to what is thrown at us."

 The survey was conducted Jan.
-9 through Feb.
-16, 2014 by NORC at the University of Chicago with funding from the American Press Institute.
+9-Feb.
+16, 2014, by NORC at the University of Chicago with funding from the American Press Institute.
 It involved landline and cellphone interviews in English or Spanish with 1,492 adults nationwide.
 Results from the full survey have a margin of sampling error of plus or minus 3.6 percentage points.

 Follow Connie Cass on Twitter at https://twitter.com/ConnieCass

-AP Director of Polling Jennifer Agiesta and News Survey Specialist Dennis Junius contributed to this story.
+AP Director of Polling Jennifer Agiesta and News Survey Specialist Dennis Junius contributed to this report.